emoon/minifb/README.md

 #### Coordinate system

-On MacOS, the default mouse coordinate system is (0, 0) -> (left, bottom).
-But as we want to create a multiplatform library we inverted the coordinates in such a way that now (0, 0) -> (left, top), like in the other platforms.
+On macOS, the default mouse coordinate system is (0, 0) -> (left, bottom).
+But since we want to create a multiplatform library, we invert the coordinates so that (0, 0) -> (left, top), like on the other platforms.

 In any case, if you want to get the default coordinate system you can use the CMake flag: USE_INVERTED_Y_ON_MACOS=ON